Pinning by holes of multiple vortices in homogenization for Ginzburg-Landau problems: Limiting vorticity via -convergence

-\end{itemize} The function $\Phi$ in the limit functional (\ref{Gamma_limit}) is a continuous piecewise linear function such that $\Phi(d)=d^2$ at integer points $d$.
-It describes the homogenized density of energies of individual vortices, whereas $\bar E_1$ corresponds to the interaction a vortex with magnetic field due to other vortices and external field.
+\begin{remark} Note that condition (\ref{vorticity_conv}) implies that the limit $D(x)$ exists as a distribution.
+The condition (\ref{sum_d_j_squared}) implies that $D(x)$ is, in fact, a function from $L^2(\Omega)$. \end{remark} The function $\Phi$ in the limit functional (\ref{Gamma_limit}) is a continuous piecewise linear function such that $\Phi(d)=d^2$ at integer points $d$.
+It describes the homogenized density of energies of individual vortices, whereas $\bar E_1$ corresponds to the interaction of a vortex with magnetic field due to other vortices and external field.

-Thanks to the energy expansion (\ref{corrector}), for "$\liminf$" inequality we need only to prove the lower bound
+Thanks to the energy expansion (\ref{corrector}), for ``$\liminf$" inequality we need only to prove the lower bound

-Since the left hand side of (\ref{aux_lower_bound}) is nonlinear (quadratic) function of $d_j^\ve$, we use an analog of Young measures (see Appendix).
+Since the left hand side of (\ref{aux_lower_bound}) is a nonlinear (quadratic) function of $d_j^\ve$, we use an analog of Young measures (see Appendix).